US STOCKS-Wall St rises as investors eye rate hike delay, oil up

 With third-quarter earnings season starting this week, investors are beginning to factor in what could be the biggest fall in profits for S&P 500 companies in six years.
 Wall Street expects S&P 500 companies to report a 4.2 percent decline in earnings, according to Thomson Reuters data.

-The S&P 500 posted nine new 52-week highs and no new lows; the Nasdaq recorded 43 new highs and 33 lows.
+The S&P 500 posted 9 new 52-week highs and no new lows; the Nasdaq recorded 43 new highs and 33 lows.

 Volume was strong with about 7.86 billion shares changing hands on U.S. exchanges, above the 7.32 billion average for the previous 20 sessions, according to Thomson Reuters data.
-(Additional reporting by Abhiram Nandakumar and Tanya Agrawal in Bengaluru; Editing by Nick Zieminski and James Dalgleish)
+(Additional reporting by Abhiram Nandakumar and Tanya Agrawal in Bengaluru; Editing by Ted Kerr and Nick Zieminski)

 * Dow down 0.15 pct, S&P up 0.12 pct, Nasdaq up 0.36 pct (Updates to late afternoon)